-The final postmodern tradition of the four I identify as most prominent may prove most helpful for Christians in our emerging world.
+The final postmodern tradition of the four I identify among the four most prominent may prove most helpful for Christians in our emerging world.
 It revisions reality by drawing from a wide spectrum of resources.

 Growing a beautiful garden is an art.
-Exceptional gardeners draw from a wealth of wisdom to nurture their plants to survive and thrive.
+Exceptional gardeners draw from a wealth of wisdom to nurture their plants.
 Some elements of garden growing are nonnegotiable: seeds, water, nutrients, sunlight.
-Other elements arise from tried and true methods that, while not necessary, have been proven time and again to produce beautiful gardens.
-And the best gardeners seek novel gardening insights and resources that enhance their horticultural husbandry.
+Other elements arise from tried and true methods that, while not necessary, have proven time and again to produce beautiful gardens.
+The best gardeners seek novel gardening insights to enhance their horticultural husbandry.
 After all, even the art of gardening changes.

-Similar to good gardeners, revisionary postmodernists identify the nonnegotiables of life, draw from past wisdom, and incorporate novel ideas as they propose a credible postmodern worldview.
+Similar to good gardeners, revisionary postmodernists identify the nonnegotiables of life, draw from past wisdom, and incorporate novel ideas to propose a credible postmodern worldview.